 Kansas 4-H & States' 4-H International Exchange Programs (S4-H)

 States' 4-H International Exchange Programs (S4-H) collaborates with participating states (including Kansas) in coordinating 4-H exchanges for 4-H members 12-18 years old with partner organizations.
-Current partner organizations include Labo, LEX, and Utrek in Japan; Future Leaders Exchange (FLEX) in the U.S. State Department; Finnish Suomen 4-H-Litto; National 4-S Foundation of Costa Rica; Norske 4H; Korean 4-H, and the municipal government of Lincoln, Argentina.
+Current partner organizations include Labo, LEX, and Utrek in Japan; Future Leaders Exchange (FLEX) in the U.S. State Department; Finnish Suomen 4-H-Litto; National 4-S Foundation of Costa Rica; Norske 4H; and Korean 4-H.

 Many people have fond memories of Labo and LEX.
 Here is a brief history of both.
 Labo: In 1971, the two-way Labo/4-H exchange program officially began.
 Kansas began exchanges with Labo in 1977.
 Kansas has hosted more than 3,100 representatives of the Labo program.
 In addition to sending Japanese youth to the U.S., Labo hosts youth from U.S. 4-H clubs.
 LEX - The Institute of Language, Experience, and Exchange (LEX), was founded in 1981 and began sending youth to Kansas and the USA in 1982 and continues two-way exchanges.
 LEX involves parents and their children in small groups learning together languages, songs and games from other countries.